 Where and how to buy

 For this guide we are going to use the premier S922X chipset TV box, the Beelink GT King, which is what is used in the Super Console X King.
 The GT King has WiFi-6 for super stable connection, and a sleek looking box.
 It should cost about $110 altogether.
+There is an updated model called the Beelink GT King Pro, which has a negligible performance improvement.
 If you want similar performance but for a bit cheaper, I recommend the X88 King (4GB model), which can generally be found right at that $100 price range.

 These devices are readily available on AliExpress, and with free shipping, but the ship time will take upwards of a month to arrive.
 If you want faster delivery, and don’t mind paying a bit extra for that convenience, here are some Amazon links: